 The Voice: Positivity + Hard Work = Success

 Contestants on the singing competition The Voice work with one of four celebrity coaches in the hopes of winning a recording contract.
-It’s so refreshing to watch something focused on positivity and online tadalafil generic cialis hard work instead of pettiness and backstabbing.
+It’s so refreshing to watch something focused on positivity and hard work instead of pettiness and backstabbing.

 There are no snarky comments about competitors, no “mean judges” or “nice judges.”
 The show is simply a chance for amateur singers to work with some of the biggest names in the industry to improve their skills.

 You can apply this same idea to your career.
-Instead of trying to blood pressure medication and viagra get ahead by taking advantage of others, focus on building strong relationships with your co-workers.
-Instead of focusing on the shortcomings of others, focus on improving your own skills and q online cialis performance, day by day.
+Instead of trying to get ahead by taking advantage of others, focus on building strong relationships with your co-workers.
+Instead of focusing on the shortcomings of others, focus on improving your own skills and performance, day by day.

 Instead of surfing Facebook during down time, volunteer to help out a colleague or pick up the cake for a co-worker’s birthday.